-- On the Board of the Olmstead Foundation, which provides young military leaders the opportunity to acheive fluency in a foreign language and pursue their graduate studies at an overseas university.
+- On the Board of the Olmstead Foundation, which provides young military leaders the opportunity to achieve fluency in a foreign language and pursue their graduate studies at an overseas university.

 - A former Senior Advisor on African Affairs at the Albright Stonebridge Group, an international advisory firm for Fortune 1000 companies.

-- A former trustee at The Fessenden School, a K-9 Bording and Say School for boys in West Newton, Massachsetts.
+- A former trustee at The Fessenden School, a K-9 Boarding and Say School for boys in West Newton, Massachusetts.